oracle/docker-images/OracleWebLogic/README.md

   2. Go to folder **samples/1221-domain**
   3. Run the following command:

-        $ docker build -t 1221-domain .
+        $ docker build -t 1221-domain --build-arg ADMIN_PASSWORD=<define> .

-  4. Make sure you now have this image in place with
+  4. Verify you now have this image in place with

         $ docker images